jofas/blog/content/003-mongodump-archive-to-json/index.md

 summary = "If you need to look up data from your backups"
 +++

-Since I started using MongoDB in two years ago as my database of choice when building web services, it has been a pleasure.
+Since I started using MongoDB two years ago as my database of choice when building web services, it has been a pleasure.
 Everything has been easy and there was never a fuzz.
 The [Rust client](https://crates.io/crates/mongodb) is amazing and building